 If a new header or article layout doesn’t help customers, then it doesn’t make sense to implement it.
 If it passes this base test, then test it further, watch how it impacts key metrics, and iterate to improve the feature.

-The key to creating a great knowledge base is simple: Treat it like a product!
 Write great content, focus on design, make data-driven decisions, and, above all else, help customers use your product more effectively.
 Treating your knowledge base as a key product for your company enables you to create great customer experiences and build a strong, customer-driven product.